-The herpes lesions typically last a week to 10 days.
-It most often occurs around the lips, oral mucosa, or tongue.
-The lesions occur first as fluid-filled blisters that rupture after a day or two.
-The sores will weep fluid that contains the virus.
+The herpes sores (lesions) typically last a week to 10 days.
+They most often occur around the lips, tongue, or the mucous membrane lining the inside of the mouth (oral mucosa).
+The sores occur first as fluid-filled blisters that burst (rupture) after a day or two.
+The sores will ooze fluid that has the virus.
 After a few days, the sores will form crusts or scabs.
 The virus is highly contagious and can be spread by skin-to-skin contact such as kissing.

-The initial (primary) infection of the oral herpes simplex virus is usually the worst.
+The initial (primary) infection of the oral herpes simplex virus is often the worst.
 It may cause severe, flu-like symptoms, swollen lymph nodes, and headache.
-However, some people have no symptoms at all.
-In the initial infection, sores can occur on and around the lips and throughout the mouth.
+But some people have no symptoms at all.
+In the initial infection, sores can occur on and around the lips and all over the mouth.

-Recurring infections tend to be much milder, and the sores usually erupt in the edges of the lips.
+Recurring infections tend to be much milder, and the sores often erupt in the edges of the lips.
 Some people never have any more outbreaks beyond the initial infection.
-These are the most common signs and symptoms of a recurring oral herpes simplex virus infection:
+These are the most common symptoms of a recurring oral herpes simplex virus infection:

 Initial redness, swelling, heat, and pain, or itching in the area where the infection will erupt.